 Redesign With Prima Transfers are The Bomb!

-Did you know that you can add Redesign with Prima transfers to your furniture and home decor?
+Did you know that you can apply Redesign with Prima transfers to your furniture and home décor?
 Social media is flooded with beautiful images of furniture artists’ works using these transfers!
 And they are so easy that honestly anyone can use them, whether you call yourself a skilled furniture artist or a beginner!

 Here is the Gossip Bench transformed using paint and a transfer and re-upholstered seat